nf-core/modules/README.md

 ## Organization of repository

 * Modules should end up in the subdirectory `tools`
-* Subworkflows that are of general interest should end up in `subworkflows` IF they are useful for multiple pipelines (which will be clarified via Review)

-Individual pipelines that want to utilize subworkflows to keep their code base cleaner, should probably start implementing subworkflows and then decide / find out which parts can be made accessible to a broader audience here.
+* Subworkflows should be kept with individual pipelines, and not end up here in the modules repository.

 ## Using existing modules